 2. Stop, wait, and listen

 If your baby begins crying, follow the stop, wait, and listen approach.
-Don’t immediately rush back in.
+Don’t immediately rush to pick them up.
 Instead, stop for a few seconds and listen to your baby to determine if they’re simply fussing, or if they’re really worked up enough that they need you to comfort them.

 3. Pick up

-If your baby isn’t settling down on their own, return to the room and pick them up.
+If your baby isn’t settling down on their own, pick them up.
 Hold your baby and cuddle them to calm them down.
 This is the “pick up” part of the pick up, put down method.

 4. Put down

 Once your baby has settled down, but is still awake, lay them down again.
 This is the “put down” part of this sleep training method.

 This process continues until your baby eventually goes to sleep, and that may take a long time, which means that this sleep training method requires lots of patience.
 It can be a frustrating cycle for parents, and it’s very important that you are calm and quiet when you pick up your baby to comfort them.